Quick Sort Algorithm

 Critical ideas to think!

-• Quick sort is an unstable sorting algorithm.
-This means that the relative order of equal elements might not be preserved after sorting.
-How can we modify the quick sort algorithm to make it stable?
+• Quick sort is an unstable sorting algorithm i.e. the relative order of equal elements might not be preserved after sorting.
+So how can we modify the quick sort algorithm to make it stable?

 • Quicksort is an in-place sorting algorithm where we use extra space only for recursion call stack but not for manipulating input.
-What would be the average case space complexity of quicksort?
+So what would be the average case space complexity of quick sort?
 How can we optimize space complexity to O(logn) in the worst case?

-• How do we sort a linked list using the quicksort algorithm?
-Why do we prefer merge sort over quicksort for sorting linked lists?
+• How can we sort linked list using quick sort?
+Why we prefer merge sort over quick sort for linked lists?

-• We can use quick sort partitioning process to efficiently find the kth smallest element or largest element in an unsorted array.
-This problem is called Quick-Select, which provides a solution in linear time complexity on average.
+• We can use a quick sort partitioning process to efficiently find the kth smallest element or largest element in an unsorted array.
+This problem is called Quick-Select, which works in O(n) time on average.

 Concepts to explore further